-I was originally planning to post this pumpkin chocolate chip cookie recipe in October, but we finished it early, it turned out great, and I just couldn’t wait.
+I was originally planning to post these pumpkin chocolate chip cookies in October, but we finished them early, they turned out great, and I just couldn’t wait.
 Fall or not, these cookies are SO good!
 Oats, pumpkin, cinnamon, spices, and chocolate baked into big soft pillowy cookies – what’s not to love?
 These pumpkin chocolate chip cookies are vegan & gluten free, and they will be so perfect for lunch boxes because they’re nut-free(!) as well.

 I know so many of you have asked how to make these carrot cookies without nuts.
 That recipe really needs the almond butter to bind them but THIS recipe holds together beautifully because pumpkin puree is a terrific binder.
 It’s also easier than grating carrots, which means that you’ll make these so much more often, but I’m warning you – they’ll disappear even faster.